Consequently, doing a vacuum test, can tell you more about your engine, than you think.

 - Fluctuating idle

-So, today, with all the vacuum hoses running everywhere there are plenty of places; for leaks to crop up.
-Also, the ducting that runs between the throttle body and the (MAF) sensor; often 3-inch-diameter rubber, can also degrade.
+So, today, with all the vacuum hoses running everywhere; there are plenty of places, for leaks to crop up.
+Furthermore, the ducting that runs between the throttle body and the (MAF) sensor; often 3-inch-diameter rubber, can also degrade.

 More About, Engine Vacuum Testing

-Remember that engine vacuum is just air pressure, lower than atmospheric pressure.
-So, the starting point to evaluate engine vacuum is, at the intake manifold.
-When you connect a gauge to a port on the intake; you’re measuring manifold vacuum.
+Remember that engine vacuum, is just air pressure, lower than atmospheric pressure.
+So, the starting point to evaluate engine vacuum, is at the intake manifold.
+Therefore, when you connect a gauge to a port on the intake, you’re measuring manifold vacuum.
 That’s why, a vacuum test, has many benefits.

 - Above the throttle valve